Recommendations from the NSW Chief Scientist & Engineer's report

 A whole of government strategic approach

-The report recommends that an effective strategy for koala management should embody the following principles:
+The report recommends that an effective whole-of-government NSW Koala Strategy should embody the following principles:

 - Act on evidence: act on the best scientific evidence available, reducing threats based on current understanding while also measuring and monitoring outcomes.

-- Recover: aim to recover the koala by managing and mitigating threats to key koala populations in NSW, managing cumulative impacts in a regional context and improving connectivity across the landscape.
+- Recover: aim to recover the koala by managing and mitigating threats to key koala populations in New South Wales, managing cumulative impacts in a regional context and improving connectivity across the landscape.